 I am an early career investigator with a strong focus on Alzheimer’s disease neuroimaging research.
 I received undergraduate training in Psychology and Medicine in Innsbruck, Austria, after which I completed my PhD at the graduate school for systemic neurosciences (LMU) in Munich.
 I am specifically interested in the mechanisms that drive the progression of Alzheimer’s disease and primary tauopathies.
 My overall goal is to develop clinically useful models for predicting disease progression and to identify therapeutically relevant targets for secondary prevention of Alzheimer’s disease and primary tauopathies.
 To this end, I am combining multimodal MRI and PET imaging with fluid biomarkers and genetics.

-I obtained a Bachelor’s degree in Cognitive Science from the University of Osnabrück, during which I spent a semester at the University of York (UK).
-I then earned a research Master’s degree in Cognitive Neuroscience at the Donders Institute for Brain, Cognition, and Behavior in the Netherlands.
-In October 2019, I joined the ISD and the Graduate School for Systemic Neurosciences.
-My PhD project focused on structural connectivity alterations in cerebral small vessel disease (SVD) and Alzheimer’s disease.
-I defended my PhD in December 2022, and since then, I have worked as a Postdoctoral researcher with a focus on Cerebral Amyloid Angiopathy, the most common intersection of cerebrovascular and neurodegenerative diseases.
-In my free time, I enjoy hiking in the nearby Alps, cycling, and traveling.
+I obtained my Bachelor’s degree in Cognitive Science from the University of Osnabrück, including a study semester at the University of York (UK).
+I then completed a Research Master’s in Cognitive Neuroscience at the Donders Institute for Brain, Cognition, and Behavior (Nijmegen, Netherlands).
+Subsequently, I joined the ISD and the Graduate School for Systemic Neurosciences as a PhD student, where my research focused on structural connectivity alterations in cerebral small vessel disease (SVD) and Alzheimer’s disease.
+I successfully defended my PhD in December 2022.
+Since then, I have been working as a Postdoctoral researcher, with a focus on Cerebral Amyloid Angiopathy (CAA) – the most common intersection of cerebrovascular and neurodegenerative diseases.
+Outside of research, I enjoy hiking in the nearby Alps and traveling.

-After receiving my Bachelor‘s degree in Human and Molecular Biology at the University of Freiburg and Saarland, I went on studying Medicine at the University of Saarland.
-I am currently working on my doctoral thesis at the university clinic of the Technical University Munich (TUM, Neuroimaging department), and started working as a medical doctor in the neurological intensive care unit of the University clinic Munich (LMU, Neurology).
-In August 2021 I joined the lab of Nicolai Franzmeier at ISD, trying to shed light on the pathophysiology of Parkinson diseases in comparison to Alzheimer’s Disease, using advanced, state-of-the-art neuroimaging methods.
-Outside of the lab I enjoy meeting friends, travelling, playing volleyball, Ping-Pong and Chess.
+After receiving my Bachelor‘s degree in Human and Molecular Biology at the University of Freiburg and Saarland, I went on studying Medicine at the University of Saarland and Ludwig-Maximilians University Munich (LMU).
+I conducted my doctoral thesis at the university clinic of the Technical University Munich (TUM, Neuroimaging department).
+I am currently doing my residency in the department of neurology at the university hospital Munich (LMU, Neurology) as well as my PhD with the Max Planck School of Cognition.
+In August 2021 I joined the lab of Nicolai Franzmeier at the ISD, trying to shed light on the pathophysiology of Alzheimer’s disease and primary tauopathies, using advanced, state-of-the-art neuroimaging methods.
+Outside of the lab I enjoy meeting friends, travelling, reading and playing chess.

 Lukas Frontzkowski, MD, Clinician Scientist

 After finishing my study of medicine in 2021 at the LMU, I worked as a clinician scientist in the department of neurology at the UKE Hamburg.
 My main research focus is 1) biomarker-driven precision medicine and 2) neuroprotective mechanisms in tauopathies and stroke.
-Building upon my prior experiences in neuroimaging, I joined the Franzmeier lab in 2024 to establish a processing pipeline for a standardized analysis of PET data in the clinical setting.
+Building upon my prior experiences in neuroimaging, I joined the Franzmeier lab in 2024 to establish advanced image analysis pipelines for PET data to enable high throughput imaging in clinical settings.
 In my free time I enjoy going to the gym, reading and going out with friends.

 Hannah De Bruin, PhD student